PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 ### 4. Homework

-Create a folder on GitHub and store all the checklists and hand-outs.
+__4a__ Create a folder on GitHub and store all the checklists and hand-outs.

+__4b__ Create an APA title page for the report you are writing for this block.
+Upload the title page to GitHub.

 ***